 MappingFreedom in New York

-A social entrepreneur, he’s also a founder of G.E.E.K., #CUSenate50, the International Association of Freedom Colonies (iAFC), #DigitizingSlavery, #GrowingUpHBCU & #HackingRacism.
-He’s a family rancher & serves in public affairs at the Shankleville & Baird historical societies.
-He’s served in development for TriBeCa Enterprises, as digital strategist & producer on the 1st ever #AnimationCelebration at Fox & on the 2011 NYS AG’s transition committee.
+A social entrepreneur, he’s a founder of G.E.E.K., #CUSenate50, the International Association of Freedom Colonies (iAFC), #DigitizingSlavery, #GrowingUpHBCU & #HackingRacism.
+A family rancher, he serves in public affairs at the Shankleville & Baird historical societies.
+He’s served in dev for TriBeCa Enterprises, as digital strategist & producer on the 1st ever #AnimationCelebration at Fox & on the 2011 NYS AG’s transition committee.